DareusX/My-Portfolio/README.md

 Repository of my various Blender creations and other stuff.
 Don't steal
 ---------------------------------------------------------------------------------------------------------------------------------------------------

-# Images of some of the projects
+# Images of some of the projects and link to animations at the bottom

 ## A goblet created by extruding up from a circle and scaling + beweling when needed.
 The runes were added by importing an Scalable Vector Graph tracing of them and extruding the shapes